UNC-Libraries/jquery.xmleditor/README.md

 This tool is intended to serve as a general schema driven XML editor that runs in web browsers, although some default behaviors are oriented towards it.
 For our own usage, it retrieves and submits documents to a SWORD 2.0 enabled repository.

+## Browse support
+The editor should work in current versions of Chrome, Firefox, Safari, Opera, and IE9-10.
+Performance will vary.
+IE7-8 are mostly functional, although not all features work.

 ## Features
 - Graphical editor mode for displaying and modifying XML elements
 - Text editor mode for directly modifying the underlying document (using the [Cloud9](https://github.com/ajaxorg/cloud9) editor)